emfcamp/Website/docs/development/getting-started.rst

 1. Make sure you have Git and Docker installed
 2. Check out the website repository: ``git clone https://github.com/emfcamp/Website.git``
 3. Start the development environment: ``docker compose up``
+4. Wait for the containers to start
-4. Load the website at http://localhost:2342
+5. Load the website at http://localhost:2342

 Once you've finished making your changes: